-We will need to inform your relative / friend's GP of their participation in this trial so that any medical decisions made by their GP account for any treatment they are receiving as part of this trial.
-Your relative/friend's GP may also contact us if they have any concerns about their participation in this study.
+We will need to inform your GP of your participation in this trial so that any medical decisions made by your GP account for any treatment you are receiving as part of this trial.
+Your GP may also contact us if they have any concerns about your participation in this trial.